or

 10. Restore from snapshot

-Snapshots redact cloud creds at save time, so loading needs fresh creds via --override.
-The same workspace YAML is a valid override.
+Snapshots redact cloud creds at save time, so loading needs fresh creds via a config file.
+The same workspace YAML used for create works.

 mirage workspace get demo_loaded --verbose